Your Derby inspectors record measurements on paper, then someone retypes them at a desk hours later

 Exactly what you get

 You get inspection and field data captured once, at the machine or the customer site, validated against the works order and synced the moment signal returns, so dispatch stops waiting on someone retyping a paper card.
 The errors that used to enter at the keyboard never get created.
-Wire the app to your ERP and traceability spine, feed completions into a field service management system if you also schedule site visits, and surface first-pass yield in a business intelligence dashboard.
+Wire the app to your ERP and traceability spine, feed completions into a field service management system if you also schedule site visits, and surface first-pass yield in a business intelligence (BI) dashboard.

 How to choose a developer in Derby